symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

     {
         public function load(ObjectManager $dm)
         {
+            // When using PHPCR-ODM 1.0, we need to create the root path
-            NodeHelper::createPath($dm->getPhpcrSession(), '/cms/posts');
+            // manually.
+Not needed with PHPCR-ODM 1.1 NodeHelper::createPath($dm->getPhpcrSession(), '/cms/posts');

             $parent = $dm->find(null, '/cms/posts');

             foreach (array('First', 'Second', 'Third', 'Forth') as $title) {